 I have my own business that I run from home, is it ok if I have clients come by?

-You are welcome to work from home or have a home office, however, your business activities should not generate traffic to the community and the apartment should not be used as the base for your business (i.e. in-home waxing, personal training, stylists, hairstylists, therapists, consulting, etc.).
+You are welcome to work from home or have a home office, however, your business activities should not generate traffic to the community and the apartment should not be used as the base for your business (i.e. in-home waxing, personal training, stylists, hairstylists, make-up artists, therapists, consulting, etc.).